06:00-15:00, Monday, 8-10-20

 The Crestones to the left, Lindsey, Blanca & Great Sand Dunes to the right.

 We had a great time on the summit, chatting with a father and daughter team that had come up a more challenging Class 4/5 route.
 The woman was a real mountaineer and climber, already having done all the 14ers in the state.
 I could tell her dad was so proud and it just filled my heart with joy to see.
-We also waved at Sandy, who was at Challenger Point.
-We could definitely see people standing there and perhaps just make her out.
-Here’s a shot, zoomed in:
+We could also see people standing on Challenger point, across the chasm.

-We wanted to catch up with Sandy, so we quickly retraced our footsteps all the way down Kit Carson and back up Challenger Point.
+We quickly retraced our steps all the way down Kit Carson and back up Challenger Point.
 We only saw a few other hikers on Challenger Point and none on the Avenue.
-We did manage to catch Sandy and also the father/daughter team.
-I hiked with them most of the way down the gully, excited to glean any knowledge and insights they might have.
+We managed to catch the father/daughter team, and I hiked with them most of the way down the gully, excited to glean any knowledge and insights they might have.
 I was enamored with the woman, aspiring to be in her league as a mountaineer.
 At one point, she slipped a little and it dawned on me, she was human too.
 I’ve found that I’m pretty good at descending, even steep and slippery slopes, so eventually I passed everyone and enjoyed some solo time at the lake.

 This was one of my favorite hikes this summer.
 The peaks were challenging but fun and the views epic all around.
 This string of peak-bagging really boosted my confidence, helping me understand that I’m a fledgling mountaineer but still a gifted hiker.
 What I may lack in technical ability and experience, I can make up for with fitness and general athletic ability.
 Years of thru-hiking have given me this edge.

 We regrouped at the lake, gathering our things and enjoying a social hike back to the carpark.
 Here are a few parting shots: